Skip to main content

 Actions logic

-Also remember that by default automations are applied only to the empty values.
+By default, automations are applied only to empty values.
 To override this behavior, enable the Force this action option.

 Action triggers

-Automations get triggered after a certain operation has been performed:
+Automations are triggered after certain operations are performed:

 • Find and replace — never triggers